AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

  1. Identify a VPC, call it Transit VPC, in a region where you want to launch the Transit GW.
  #.
 Create a VGW in the same region.
 The VGW can be either attached to the Transit VPC or detached.
 This VGW can be connect to on-prem either over Direct Connect or over Internet.
  #.
 If this is your first time using Aviatrix, make sure you go through the Aviatrix Controller on-boarding process to create Aviatrix account that corresponds to an IAM role.
+For instructions on how to launch an Aviatrix Controller, check out `this link. <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_

 Login to the Aviatrix Controller